loneyeti/snowgander/memory-bank/activeContext.md

 ## Next Steps

-1. Update `progress.md` to reflect the current state of implementation, noting any changes to tool handling and content block processing.
+1. Update `progress.md` to reflect the addition of OpenRouter reasoning support and the unified approach using `isThinking`/`budgetTokens`.
-2. Consider reviewing the implementation of other adapters (OpenAI, Google, OpenRouter) to verify consistent patterns.
-3. Document any evolving patterns in how the library handles MCP tools, especially since the direct `sendMCPChat` method approach appears to have been replaced.
+2. Update `systemPatterns.md` to clarify the unified handling of thinking/reasoning.
+3. Update `.clinerules` with the pattern of using `isThinking`/`budgetTokens` for both Anthropic and OpenRouter.
+4. Run tests (`npm test`) to confirm changes.
+5. Attempt completion.